Academically more able

 How does Cromer Academy provide for academically more able students?

 There are a number of ways that we believe we provide support, intervention, opportunity, and challenge for AMA students.
 Firstly, we have a number of fantastic partnerships with national universities, such as Cambridge University and the University of East Anglia.
-In recent years we have worked with Cambridge University as part of the Higher Education Field Academy (HEFA) archaeological project and university open days.
 Students have also worked with pioneering PhD students from UEA as part of national programme The Brilliant Club, to research new and academically challenging topics.

 In every curriculum area we provide great opportunities for students with aptitude in their area throughout the academic year to extend their knowledge and experience.
 For instance, the maths department take part in the University of Southampton national cipher challenge, and the performance department regularly invite talented PE students to serve as ambassadors for sport in local primary schools and further afield.